 Though if your body is deficient in calcium it will pull calcium from other sources in your body, like your bones — so do make sure you’re getting enough nutrients.
 Aharon Hagai D.M.D says that “[Pregnancy is] a critical time in a woman’s life and maintaining oral health is directly related to good overall health.”
 During this time your overall dental health is important, as well as your physical health.

-Here’s the list of the most common questions about dental health during pregnancy and the topics we’ll be covering in this blog post.
+Here’s the list of the most common questions about pregnancy and dental health.
+The topics we’ll be covering in this blog post are:

 [Related: The Importance of Brushing and Flossing]